 ‘My Father’s Coat’ is an incredible story, that details the history of South Africa.
 In a truly-unique presentation style, Michael condenses the epic narrative of South Africa into a bite-size story which is not only compelling, but totally accurate.

-In this very human story, he climbs into the boots of five prominent and directly inter-linked protagonists spanning 200 turbulent years; they are Mzilikazi, Kruger, Rhodes, Smuts and Mandela.
-Through these game-changers, he provides a powerful reminder of the personal biases which exist in our society, and the absurdity of the historic attitudes which were ultimately responsible for the country’s catastrophic 20th century.
+he provides a powerful reminder of the personal biases which exist in our society and the absurdity of the historic attitudes which were ultimately responsible for the country’s catastrophic 20th century.

-Then, in 2010, he began telling stories and by 2015, had developed and told a number of original, non-fiction stories which drew their inspiration from South Africa’s unique history he continued to study.
+Then, in 2010, he began telling stories and by 2015, had developed and told a number of original, non-fiction stories that drew their inspiration from South Africa’s unique history.

 That passion for South Africa’s past eventually saw him resign as a financial director and launched an enterprise in 2015 which was founded on the sharing of untold, and often incredible stories from the past – but whose re-telling would have the goal of and nation-building, but in a way that would also entertain and enlighten those who would hear them.